mgenware/qing-keyed-array/README.md

   // Removes the item associated with the given key. deleteByKey(key: K): void;

-  // Replaces the item associated with the given key with another item. updateByKey(key: K, newItem: T);
+  // Replaces the item associated with the given item key with the new item. update(newItem: T);

   // Returns if the internal map contains the given key. containsKey(key: K): boolean;